Milan, Illinois Weather

 - What is the warmest month in Milan?

-- July is typically warmest, averaging about 74°F.
+- July is Milan's warmest month, averaging about 76°F.

 - What is the coldest month in Milan?